 Actual cash value is an item’s fair market value at the time that you file a claim.
 This value is determined by taking the cost of buying a new item (also known as its replacement cost) and subtracting depreciation.
 The longer you’ve owned an item, the lower its actual cash value.

 Let’s use a TV as an example.
 If you purchase a brand new model for $400, you won’t be able to sell it for the same $400 two years later.
 The most someone will pay for a used TV after two years of wear and tear might be just $300.
-This depreciated market price is what insurance companies try to estimate when calculating an item’s actual cash value.
+This depreciated market price is what insurance companies try to estimate when calculating an item’s actual value.

 There are both pros and cons to choosing actual cash value coverage.
 The advantage is that your premiums will be lower, which is helpful if you’re hoping to save money on your monthly bills.
-On the other hand, you’ll get less money from the insurance company in the event of a claim.
+On the other hand, you’ll get less money from the insurance company in the event of a covered claim.

 How Does Actual Cash Value Work?

 To calculate an item’s actual cash value, the insurance company first needs to determine its estimated lifespan — the number of years you would typically be able to use it before you needed to buy a new one.
 When you file a claim, the age of the damaged items, how much it would cost to replace, and the salvage value of the item is used to determine its actual value.
 The older an item is, generally, the less it’s worth, and the less you’ll get reimbursed for that item.

 For example, let’s say you purchased a TV five years ago for $600.
 Based on the actual cost calculation, the insurance company determines its current value is only $100.
 Instead of receiving the replacement cost to purchase a similar new TV, you’ll receive $100 towards another TV.
 If you want a similar TV, you’ll have to pay the difference, unless you have opted for replacement cost value in your insurance policy.